Benzydamine: Synthesis

 Synthesis starts with the reaction of the N-benzyl derivative from methyl anthranilate with nitrous acid to give the N-nitroso derivative.
 Reduction by means of sodium thiosulfate leads to the transient hydrazine (3), which undergoes spontaneous internal hydrazide formation.
 Treatment of the enolate of this amide with 3-chloro-1-dimethylamino propane gives benzydamine (5).
 Please note there is an error in this section: US3318905 states that the nitroso derivative is reduced with sodium hydrosulfite (sodium dithionite) and not with sodium hyposulfite (sodium thiosulfate), as shown in the above scheme and stated in text.

-An interesting alternative synthesis of this substance starts by sequential reaction of N-benzylaniline with phosgene, and then with sodium azide to product the corresponding carbonyl azide.
+An interesting alternative synthesis of this substance starts by sequential reaction of N-benzylaniline with phosgene, and then with sodium azide to produce the corresponding carbonyl azide.
 On heating, nitrogen is evolved and a separatable mixture of nitrene insertion product and the desired ketoindazole # results.
 The latter reaction appears to be a Curtius rearrangement type product to produce an N-isocyanate #, which then cyclizes.
 Alkylation of the enol with sodium methoxide and 3-dimethylaminopropyl chloride gives benzydamine.

 Alternatively, use of chloroacetamide in the alkylation step followed by acid hydrolysis produces bendazac instead.